ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 ### RedisTimeSeries
 {: #redistimeseries}

 RedisTimeSeries is a module for efficient time‑series data ingestion, storage, querying, aggregation, and downsampling.
-It adds a time-series data type and related commands to model metrics and events over time.
+RedisTimeSeries adds a time-series data type and related commands to model metrics and events over time.

 The key capabilities of RedisTimeSeries are as follows: